Feadship

-Feadship (First Export Association of Dutch Shipbuilders) is a cooperative venture between two shipyards: Royal Van Lent Shipyard and Koninklijke De Vries Scheepsbouw.
+Feadship (First Export Association of Dutch Shipbuilders) is a cooperative venture between two Dutch shipyards: Royal Van Lent Shipyard and Koninklijke De Vries Scheepsbouw.

 Feadship designs and constructs high-end luxury yachts and is one of the leading builders of custom superyachts such as Aquarius, Symphony, Savannah and Venus.
+Founded in 1949, it operates four shipyards and shares the design and engineering center De Voogt Naval Architects.

 History

 Feadship can trace its roots back to 1849, when the Akerboom family bought a small shipyard off the coast of the Netherlands to build and repair boats.
 They joined with the Van Lent family in 1927, and then in 1949 they founded Feadship together with the De Vries, another family-based shipyard, to form Feadship.